Contents of the CHSPE Mathematics Section

 CHSPE Math - A Brief Overview

 The CHSPE is specifically conducted for students, who live in California, and who want to exit the tenth grade early.
-There are two sections of this test: CHSPE Math and CHSPE Language Arts.
+There are two sections of this test: Math and Language Arts.
 The total time allocated for the test is three and a half hours.
 However, you are free to divide the time between the sections as you like.
-You can exit from your tenth grade early by passing both the sections of the test so that you get a Certificate of Proficiency.
-However, it is not necessary to pass both the sections together in one go.
-You can pass the sections separately in two different tests too.
+You can exit from your tenth grade early by passing both the sections of the test, after which you will get a Certificate of Proficiency.
 The certificate that you are issued by the state of California after passing this test, is a valid proof of your completion of tenth grade.

-This article specifically discusses information regarding one of the two main sections of the test: the CHSPE math section.
+This article specifically discusses information regarding one of the two main sections of the test: the Math section.
 For some students, this is a strong area.
 However, for most of the students, it is a challenge to deal with math questions.
 There are two main reasons for this: too many formulae that they need to remember and lack of time.
-Fortunately, both these problems are absent in the CHSPE math section.
+Fortunately, both these problems are absent in this part of the exam.
 You can spend the entire three and a half hours on the 50 questions of Math that you get.
 You even get a reference sheet which enlists all the important formulae that you might need in the test.

 The Mathematics Section

-The CHSPE math section on the CHSPE test evaluates the proficiency of students in skills that are conventionally related to the daily activities, rather than being related to higher level Math.
+This section evaluates the proficiency of students in skills that are conventionally related to the daily activities, rather than being related to higher level Math.
 The questions range from the most basic skills such as calculating interest, profit percentage, speed, ratios etc.

 Structure of the CHSPE Math Section

-The following information provides you with the number of questions that are present in the CHSPE math section:
+The following information provides you with the number of questions that are present in the Math subtest: